 Identity in swing

 “They talk about the stages of grief; I went through all of them,” she said.
 “I think that first one where I was told, ‘You can work on this,’ and me falling so hard for that idea was denial in a big way … I think the idea of letting it go was for my sanity.
-I needed to figure out what else there was first, was part of it.
+I needed to figure out what else there was first.
 I didn’t have any other interests.
 I didn’t have anything else.”

-She said the year she spent living and working Israel before coming to Elon helped her discover her other interests, and she eventually declared a second major.
+She said her gap year in Israel helped her discover other interests, and she eventually declared a second major.

-Despite somewhat moving on, music remains something Brodsky holds close to her heart.
+Despite having to move on, music remains something Brodsky holds close to her heart.

 “I still don’t sing in front of people, really,” she admitted.
 “It was hard.
 I don’t tell people, I don’t talk to people about it still, I just still try to find the words for it, because it’s not been a part of my identity at Elon but it was my entire life before it.”

-The ordeal with her voice is almost five years behind her, but Brodksy still struggles with that part of herself even today.
+The day of her senior year auditions is almost five years behind her, but Brodksy still struggles with that part of herself even today.

 “I knew something was wrong with me and I knew that my voice was damaged,” Brodsky said.
 “I just kept going because I was so young and everyone around me was just pushing.
 I thought, ‘Maybe they’re going through the same thing – why would I be any different?’
 I should have stopped.
 And I should have spoken up for myself.”